This post may contain affiliate links, view our disclosure policy.

-Look no further for the best all-encompassing Siesta Key family vacation itinerary for spending 6 days in Siesta Key, Florida!
+Look no further for the best all-encompassing Siesta Key family vacation itinerary for spending 1 to 6 days in Siesta Key, Florida!

-In this post, you will learn all about what to see, how to get around, and how to plan the absolute best Siesta Key itinerary when visiting Siesta Key with kids.
+In this post, you will learn all about what to see, how to get around, and how to plan the absolute best Siesta Key itinerary when visiting Siesta Key with or without kids.

 Siesta Key Family Vacation: Best Time to Visit

 Siesta Key is located on Florida’s Gulf Coast adjacent to Sarasota, Florida in the United States.

 The beauty of Siesta Key is that it can be enjoyed year-round and is visited by thousands of vacation-goers throughout every season.

 With temperatures averaging around 70 degrees, many people love to plan a Siesta Key beach vacation in the fall, winter, and spring months.